-The UK government published a green paper Building our Industrial Strategy in January 201723.
-It was the subject of consultation until April and no formal response to the consultation has yet been published.
+The UK government published a green paper Building our Industrial Strategy in January 201729.
 The overarching aim and ambition of the Industrial Strategy is to provide a long term framework to build on our areas of competitive advantage, to close the gap between our best and worst performing areas, and make the UK one of the most competitive places in the world to start or grow a business.
 The strategy identified 10 key separate but linked pillars of the strategy and recognised the importance of place in shaping and delivering the Industrial Strategy.